mmaaz-git/sostactic/README.md

 Lean still independently verifies the certificate — the JSON file is untrusted.

-### Troubleshooting exactification failures
+### Troubleshooting Failures

-The SDP solver finds a numerical solution, which then needs to be converted to exact rationals.
-This "exactification" step can fail for several reasons.
-When it does, the solver returns diagnostics and suggestions.
+The backend can fail either because the relaxation is too small (the SDP is infeasible at the chosen parameters) or because a numerical SDP solution does not exactify cleanly.
+In both cases, it returns diagnostics and suggestions.

 **Increase the relaxation order.** If the solver returns infeasible, the truncation may be too small.
 Try increasing the order: